 Without a doubt, one of the most misunderstood and misused passages of Scripture when it comes to marriage is Ephesians 5:22-24, “Wives, submit yourselves to your husbands as you do to the Lord.”
 Many domineering husbands throughout the centuries have used that verse to bludgeon their wives, saying, “See, it says right here in the Bible that you need to do what I say.”

 That isn’t even close to what a biblical relationship looks like, as the very next verse says, “Husbands, love your wives, just as Christ loved the church and gave himself up for her” (Ephesians 5:25).
 How exactly did Christ love the church?
-Ooooh, that’s right, he washed the disciples’ feet (John 13:1-17), he came to serve, not to be served (Matthew 20:28), and ultimately, he died for the church.
+Ooooh, that’s right, He washed the disciples’ feet (John 13:1-17), He came to serve, not to be served (Matthew 20:28), and ultimately, He died for the church.

 That’s right, husbands – that means you need to be learning how to be a servant leader in your own home – how to die daily in your service for your wife and family.
 It’s being willing to change dirty diapers, to scrub toilets, and to show love by doing whatever dirty and undesirable job there may be.

 Husbands and wives both need to learn how to daily “submit to one another out of reverence for Christ” (Ephesians 5:21).
 If you honestly learn how to sacrificially love and serve each other each and every single day, you will go a long way toward saving your marriage.
 Christian marriage counseling can help you discover new ways to practically serve one another as husband and wife.

 Tip #3 – How to Listen With Focused Attention